The ITensor Software Library for Tensor Network Calculations: Index Objects

-Because both primes and tags can be used to prevent Index objects from comparing equal to each other and being contracted by the \verb|*| operator, some experience is needed to choose the best approach.
-Primes are useful when indices are only distinguished temporarily; it is easy afterward to call \verb|noprime(T)| on an ITensor to reset the prime levels of all of its indices.
-On the other hand, tags should be used when there is some application-specific understanding of why certain indices are distinguished, such as in a tensor network with a square lattice structure, where all indices linking the tensors together may describe the same vector space, but there may be \verb|"Up"|, \verb|"Down"|, \verb|"Left"|, and \verb|"Right"| copies of the index.
+Because both primes and tags can be used to prevent Index objects from comparing equal to each other and being contracted by the \inlinenohighlight{*} operator, some experience is needed to choose the best approach.
+Primes are useful when indices are only distinguished temporarily; it is easy afterward to call \inline{noprime(T)} on an ITensor to reset the prime levels of all of its indices.
+On the other hand, tags should be used when there is some application-specific understanding of why certain indices are distinguished.
+For example in the case of a tensor network with a square lattice structure, where all indices linking the tensors together may describe the same vector space, we might use the tags \inlinenohighlight{"x=-1"}, \inlinenohighlight{"x=0"}, \inlinenohighlight{"x=1"}, $\dots$ to label a unique horizontal position in the lattice and the tags \inlinenohighlight{"y=-1"}, \inlinenohighlight{"y=0"}, \inlinenohighlight{"y=1"}, $\dots$ to specify a unique vertical position.
 This is particularly useful in applications involving translational invariance, where many copies of the same Index can appear in different contexts and it can become cumbersome to distinguish them by prime levels alone.